 Sue formally apologizes to Dr. Jill Stansbury for getting her name wrong on this podcast.
 She is so embarrassed.

-Nicole is a practicing herbalist, educator, activist and Director of the Wildflower School of Botanical Medicine.
+Nicole, RH, is a practicing herbalist, educator, activist and Director of the Wildflower School of Botanical Medicine.
 She specializes in bioregional medicinal plants and is a fully stocked herbal apothecary with wild and weedy custom formulations for her clients and students.
 She is a Registered Herbalist with the American Herbalist Guild.
 She wrote the first book on herbs of her bio region, The Medicinal Plants of Texas.